mustansarfiaz/SA2-Net/SegPC2021_ISIC2018/README.md

 ## Train and Test

-In the `train_and_test` folder, there are folders with the names of different datasets.
-In each of these subfolders, there are files related to each model network in two different formats (`.py` and ‍`.ipynb`).
-In notebook files you will face with the following procedures.
-This file contains both the testing and traning steps.
+This repo contains both the testing and traning steps.

 - Prepration step
   - Import packages & functions